iftechfoundation/ifarchive-testframe/README.md

 This repository agglomerates all (most) of the repos involved in running the [IF Archive][ifarch].
 It allows you to build a test-mode Archive as a Docker container.

 Note: I don't have the container published anywhere.
 This is meant for testing and development, not real-world use.
+But you can build it yourself, using the Dockerfile in this repo.

 [ifarch]: https://ifarchive.org